-Freddie Mac released its latest Primary Mortgage Market Survey (PMMS) on Thursday, January 11.
-The report revealed the 15 and 30-year fixed mortgage rates were higher than last week's averages.
+Freddie Mac released the results of its latest Primary Mortgage Market Survey on Thursday, September 20.
+The 15-year and 30-year mortgage rates rose for the fourth consecutive week.

-The 30-year fixed rate mortgage averaged 3.99% this week.
-This represents an increase from last week when it averaged 3.95%.
-Last year at this time, the 30-year fixed rate mortgage averaged 4.12%.
+The 30-year fixed rate mortgage averaged 4.65% this week, up from 4.60% at this time last week.
+Last year at this time, the 30-year fixed rate mortgage averaged 3.83%.

 This week, the 15-year fixed rate mortgage averaged 4.11%, up from last week's average of 4.06%.
 The 15-year fixed rate mortgage averaged 3.13% at this time last year.